aguirrealvaro/aguirrealvaro/README.md

 ### To Do:

 - review useclient childrens
-- context menu on logo: home page, copy svg, download svg, projects
+- context menu on logo: home page, copy svg, projects
+- replace rq with server actions

+### Backlog:

 - disabled styles not applying for button and iconbutton
 - extra styles button
 - cached response
-- replace rq with server actions

 ### Posts: